musl/the-kube/README.md

 ## Prerequisites
 - 4+ APU1/2 boards from PCEngines (or, really any computer with a serial console)
+- SD cards installed in each APU.
+Any size > 8 GB will do.
+Docker images will be stored on mSATA disk.
+Speaking of which...
+- mSATA disks installed in each APU.
+If they're not 250GiB, youll need to edit `install.yaml` to reflect that.
 - FreeBSD installation image on a USB stick
 - network cables and any other hardware that pleases you
 - an internet connection